christian1512-FE/Ticket-001-Code-Refactored/README.md

 In order to improve the codes web accessibities I changed the non-semantic elements to semantic elements, added alt attributes to images, and fixed links that werent working properly on the website.

-"Modifications to the HTML code.
+Modifications to the HTML code.

 Changed the name of the website on the <head> element changed the title of the website to "Horiseon Social Solution Services"